consistent-milk12/docs-md/generated_docs/object/read/pe/index.md

 - `fn parse<'data, R: ReadRef<'data>>(data: R, offset: &mut u64) -> read::Result<(&'data Self, DataDirectories<'data>)>`

   Read the NT headers, including the data directories.

+  `data` must be for the entire file.

+  `offset` must be headers offset, which can be obtained from `pe::ImageDosHeader::nt_headers_offset`.
+  It is updated to point after the optional header, which is where the section headers are located.

+  Also checks that the `signature` and `magic` fields in the headers are valid.

 - `fn sections<'data, R: ReadRef<'data>>(&self, data: R, offset: u64) -> read::Result<SectionTable<'data>>`

   Read the section table.

+  `data` must be for the entire file.
+  `offset` must be after the optional file header.

 - `fn symbols<'data, R: ReadRef<'data>>(&self, data: R) -> read::Result<SymbolTable<'data, R>>`

   Read the COFF symbol table and string table.

+  `data` must be the entire file data.

 #### Implementors